 Overall sales activity is the combined effect of many would-be home buyers deciding to make an offer on a particular home -- and those decisions are not typically taken lightly.
 In contrast, changes in inventory levels are the effect of many homeowners deciding to list their home for sale -- which may be a significant decision, but it is not always so.
-Some homes that are on the market have been listed for sale by sellers who are "testing the market" and as a result, inventory levels can shift more quickly than home sales trends.
-Inventory levels have been declining significantly over the past year -- and are now 21% lower than they were one year ago.
+Some homes on the market could be sellers who are just "testing the market" and thus, inventory levels can vary than home sales.
+Inventory levels have been declining significantly over the past year -- and are now 12% lower than they were one year ago and 41% lower than they were two years ago.

 This graph examines the differences in inventory levels over time when examining only single family homes as compared to attached dwellings (townhouses, duplexes, condos).
-The number of single family homes for sale has decreased by 27% over the past year, while the number of townhouses, duplexes and condos for sale has actually increased by 4% over the past year.
+The number of single family homes for sale has decreased by 19% over the past year, while the number of townhouses, duplexes and condos for sale has actually increased by 8% over the past year.
 We are now starting to see inventory levels rise a bit as we head into the Spring market.
 Hopefully these increases, even if they are slight, will help buyers have more options as they look to make a home purchase this Spring or Summer.

-Inventory levels have been falling in both the City and County over the past two years, though the 25% decline seen in the County is a dramatic decline as compared to the rather minor 8% decline in the City during the same timeframe.
+Inventory levels have been falling in both the City and County over the past two years, though the 18% decline seen in the County is a dramatic decline as compared to stable (but low) inventory levels in the City during the same timeframe.
 Of note -- while there are approximately twice as many home sales in the County than in the